Clinical radiologist

 What to expect

-- On-call work is regarded as a key part of training in radiology and may increase at consultant level, depending on the type and size of the employing hospital.
+- On-call work is regarded as a key part of training in radiology and may continue at consultant level, depending on the type and size of the employing hospital.

 - Jobs are available at NHS and private hospitals throughout the UK.